manu72/simtune/README.md

 The goal of Simtune is to democratise finetuning.
 Anyone, not just developers, should be able to:

-- Collect and structure a small dataset of writing samples.
+- Create a knowledge base of pdfs
+- Transform the knowledge base into a vector database
+- Transform the vector database into a correctly formatted training dataset
+- Submit that dataset to any LLM for finetuning
-- Fine-tune an existing large language model (LLM) into a personal voice or author.
+- Fine-tune an existing large language model (LLM) into a domain-specific expert based on the knowledge base.
-- Generate content that reflects their voice: blog posts, articles, essays, or even books.
+- Query the custom LLM about domain-specific knowledge
+- Maintain and update the custom finetuned LLM with additional knowledge
-- Provide feedback on drafts and see the author evolve continuously.
+- Provide feedback on responses and see the custom LLM evolve continuously.

 ---

-## Features (Stage 1)
+## Features (Stage 1 + 1B)

-- **Dataset Builder**: Guided prompts help you prepare a small training dataset in the correct format for the LLM.
-- **Fine-Tune Runner**: Simple CLI to start a finetuning job with a commercial LLM.
-- **Author Runtime**: Generate drafts from your tuned author with a single command.
+### Foundation (Stage 1)

+- **CLI Framework**: User-friendly terminal interface with rich formatting and interactive prompts.
+- **Core Data Models**: Robust data validation and storage for profiles, datasets, and fine-tuning jobs.
+- **LLM Integration**: Seamless integration with commercial LLM providers (OpenAI, Gemini).
+- **Local Storage**: File-based data persistence with JSON, YAML, and JSONL formats.

+### Knowledge Base Features (Stage 1B)

+- **PDF Knowledge Import**: Upload and process PDF documents to build domain-specific knowledge bases.
+- **Vector Database**: Transform documents into searchable embeddings for intelligent content retrieval.
+- **Domain Dataset Generation**: Automatically create fine-tuning datasets from knowledge base content.
+- **Expert Model Creation**: Fine-tune LLMs to become domain-specific experts rather than writing style mimics.
+- **Knowledge Querying**: Query domain experts with context-aware responses backed by source documents.
-- **Content Persistence**: All generated content is automatically saved as markdown files with metadata.
+- **Content Persistence**: All generated content saved with source attribution and metadata tracking.
-- **Feedback Loop**: Rate or edit drafts, turning feedback into new training examples.

 ---

 ## Roadmap

-### Stage 1: Terminal based POC
+### Stage 1: Terminal based POC (Foundation)

+- CLI framework with Typer and Rich for user-friendly terminal interface.
-- CLI tool for dataset building, validation, and fine-tuning.
+- Core data models and storage system for profiles and datasets.
-- Adaptor for a single commercial provider (OpenAI or Gemini).
+- LLM adapter foundation for single commercial provider (OpenAI).
-- Feedback mechanism for turning edits into new examples.
+- Basic fine-tuning workflow and job management infrastructure.
+- Local file-based storage system (.jsonl, .json, .yml formats).

+### Stage 1B: Knowledge Base Realignment

+- **PDF Knowledge Base Import**: CLI commands to import and process PDF documents.
+Docling will be used to prepare the pdfs.
+- **Vector Database Integration**: Transform PDFs into searchable vector embeddings using ChromaDB or similar.
+- **Domain Dataset Generation**: Intelligent conversion of vector database into fine-tuning datasets.
+- **Knowledge Expert Models**: Fine-tune LLMs as domain-specific experts rather than writing style mimics.
+- **Knowledge Querying System**: Query fine-tuned models about domain-specific topics with context retrieval.
+- **Knowledge Base Management**: Update, maintain, and version control knowledge bases over time.
+- **Document Processing Pipeline**: Chunking, embedding, and indexing of domain documents.
-- Local storage of datasets (.jsonl) and author profiles.
+- **Migration Tools**: Convert existing author profiles to domain expert profiles.

 ### Stage 2: Basic Browser UI

-- Minimal web interface to guide dataset creation and fine-tuning.
+- Minimal web interface for knowledge base management and domain expert creation.
+- PDF upload and processing interface with progress tracking.
+- Vector database visualization and search interface.
-- Inline editor for reviewing drafts and logging feedback.
+- Inline editor for reviewing generated content and providing domain feedback.
 - Backend built on FastAPI or Flask, frontend with React or Svelte or Streamlit.
-- users will provide their own API keys
+- Users will provide their own API keys.

 ### Stage 3: Multiple model support